MaximeMRF/petasos/README.md

 # @maximemrf/petasos

-A modern and experimental client for the [Pyth Network Hermes service](https://www.pyth.network/).
+A modern, powerful and experimental client for the [Pyth Network Hermes service](https://www.pyth.network/).

 ## Disclaimer